Therapist and program manager jobs near me - 1,174 jobs

 Qualifications

-Ohio license in physical or occupational therapy or speech language pathology required.
+Ohio license in physical or occupational therapy or speech language pathology required with the corresponding degree.

 Minimum three years' clinical experience and at least two years' experience in the direct supervision of employees required.